Quantum simulation of thermodynamics in an integrated quantum photonic processor: Results

 The second section of the interferometer, indicated in Fig.~\ref{fig:fig2_setup} in yellow, is used for certification.
 When we wish to directly measure the quantum state generated by the first section, we set this area to the identity, leaving the state after $U_1$ untouched.
 However, we can also use this second section to make measurements in an arbitrary basis on the quantum state generated by $U_1$, which allows us to certify the closeness of our produced quantum state to the ideal case.

 Our photon source is a pair of \emph{periodically poled potassium titanyl phosphate} (ppKTP) crystals operated in a Type-II degenerate configuration, converting light from $775\,$nm to $1550\,$nm \cite{evans_2010_Phys.Rev.Lett.}, with an output bandwidth of $\Delta \lambda \approx 20\,$nm.
-By using a single external herald detector and conditioning on the detection of three photons after the chip, we postselect on the state vector $|\psi\rangle = |1,1,1,0\rangle$ \cite{tillmann_2013}.
+By using a single external herald detector and conditioning on the detection of three photons after the chip, we post-select on the state vector $|\psi\rangle = |1,1,1,0\rangle$ \cite{tillmann_2013}.
 By tuning the relative arrival times of our photons, we can continuously tune the degree of distinguishability between our photons.
-Off-chip measurements via the Hong-Ou-Mandel \cite{hong_measurement_1987} effect lower bound the wave function overlap of our photons to $88.5\%$ between sources and $93.2\%$ for photons from the same source.
+On-chip measurements via the \emph{Hong-Ou-Mandel} (HOM) effect \cite{hong_measurement_1987} lower bound the wave function overlap between photons $x = |\braket{\psi_i | \psi_j}|$, according to $V = x^2$, where $\ket{\psi_i}$ is the wave function of photon $i$, and $V$ is the visibility of the HOM dip.
+We measure visibility's of 89\% and 92\% for photons of different sources, and 94\% for photons of the same source.
 Photon detection is achieved with a bank of $13$ superconducting single-photon detectors \cite{ReviewSNSPD, Marsili-SNSPD}, which are read out with standard correlation electronics.
 For each of our four modes of interest, we multiplex three detectors to achieve quasi-photon number resolution \cite{feito_measuring_2009} with the thirteenth detector used as the herald.
+By means of adjusting the time delay between the photons we can adjust their degree of mutual distinguishability.
+We can switch between indistinguishable particles, which produce an overall entangled state (i.e., exhibiting both modal and particle entanglement), which will exhibit thermalization, and distinguishable particles, in which each photon traverses the experiment unaffected by the others, corresponding to a product state of the single-photon wave functions, which does not exhibit local thermalization.